In this section

 Overridden metamethods: None

-The table describes the headers of the HTTP request.
+The table describes the headers of an HTTP request.

 Field